Sparsh-Bansal/Ecommerce-Website/README.md

 ### Orders page :
 <p>-- Details of the orders</p>
+<p>-- Transaction ID is provided to the user for future references
 <p>-- Track your order (Not Integrated as it's not in production)</p>
 <img src="/image_readme/orders.png">